VinceMagick/DataScienceCapstoneProject/Data Exploration/README.md

 ### Data Exploration

-To complete Project 1, I will perform the following steps using Python:
+To complete Project 1, I performed the following steps using Python:

 #### 1. Data Loading and Initial Exploration:
 Load the dataset and perform a descriptive analysis to understand the variables and their values.